 It usually takes a few days for biopsy results to come back.
 A biopsy can sometimes be done in your healthcare provider's office.
 Or it may need to be done in the hospital with surgery.
 In that case, you will have general anesthesia so that you're asleep and don’t feel pain during the procedure.

 Fine needle aspiration (FNA)

-If you have a lump in your neck, it may be a swollen lymph gland, also called a lymph node.
-Your healthcare provider will use a type of biopsy called a fine needle aspiration (FNA) to see if there are cancer cells in your lymph node.
+If you have a lump in your neck, it may be a swollen lymph node, also called a lymph gland.
+Your healthcare provider might use a type of biopsy called a fine needle aspiration (FNA) to see if there are cancer cells in your lymph node.
 A thin needle is put through your skin into the swollen node and used to pull out some cells.
 Your skin may be numbed first.
 This is often done as an outpatient procedure in your healthcare provider's office or a clinic.
 That means you can go home the same day.

-Your healthcare provider will order tests to check blood counts and make sure your liver and kidneys are working well.
-Your healthcare provider will also check the levels of certain substances, such as calcium, sodium, potassium, and magnesium.
+Your healthcare provider will do tests to check blood counts and make sure your liver and kidneys are working well.
+The levels of certain substances, such as calcium, sodium, potassium, and magnesium, will also be checked.

 Getting your test results

-When your healthcare provider has the results of your tests, he or she will contact you with the results.
-Your healthcare provider will talk with you about other tests you may need if head and neck cancer is found.
-Make sure you understand the results and make sure you know what your next steps should be.
+When the results of your tests are ready, your healthcare provider will contact you.
+Your healthcare provider will talk with you about other tests you may need if cancer is found.
+Ask questions if you don't understand the results and make sure you know what your next steps should be.